MicrosoftDocs/minecraft-creator/creator/Reference/Content/RawMessageJson.md

 ## Rawtext

-This is the structure of a simple raw text message:
+This is a simple raw text message:

+`{"rawtext":[{"text":"Hello world"}]}`

+The combination of square and curly brackets makes more sense with the JSON code indented like this:

 ```json
 {